KomodoPlatform/developer-docs/docs/basic-docs/atomicdex-api-20-dev/account_balance_tasks.md

 # Account Balance Tasks

-When using a hardware wallet, your funds may be spread across a range of addresses under a specified account index.
+If you have activated a coin with the [task::enable_utxo::init](coin_activation_tasks.html#task-enable-utxo-init) or [task::enable_qtum::init](coin_activation_tasks.html#task-enable-qtum-init) and used the `"priv_key_policy": "Trezor"` parameter, your funds may be spread across a range of addresses under a specified account index.
 The methods below will return the combined balance of your account, detailing the balance for each active account address.

 ## task\_account\_balance\_init